ibdemi/LITA_Class_Documentation/README.md

 # LITA_Class_Documentation
-My first of documentation of all Data Analysis projects in Incubator Hub
+My first documentation of all Data Analysis projects in Incubator Hub